 GMC v Dr Faisal Arshad (2019): Professional regulatory trial in the GMC.
 Serious allegations of dishonesty made against the doctor by the GMC.
 Ghazan successfully represented the doctor on all counts.

 GMC v Dr Jadhav (2016): Complex professional regulatory trial.
 Represented Dr Jadhav in the GMC on allegations of sexual misconduct.
 The doctor was cleared of all allegations.

 GMC v Dr Hagroo (2014): Ghazan successfully represented the doctor at a review hearing leading to his reinstatement on the medical register.

 GMC v Dr Bakir (2014): Ghazan defended the doctor on serious allegations of dishonesty and misconduct.
 The trial lasted two weeks.

 GMC v Dr Ashraf (2014): Ghazan successfully defended the doctor on serious allegations of misconduct.
 The trial lasted two weeks.

-Dr Fazal v GMC (2014) [Court of Appeal]: Ghazan recently represented the Appellant in an appeal against the decision of the GMC.
+Dr Fazal v GMC (2014) [Court of Appeal]: Ghazan represented the Appellant in an appeal against the decision of the GMC.
 The appeal is expected to modify/clarify the approach of the FTP to allegations of dishonesty.